The 11 Most Asked Questions About Dutch Food

 Dutch cheese is another favorite topping on sliced buttered bread.
 The average yearly cheese consumption of the Dutch is ± 20 kg/ person, children included.
 Dutch cheese has become world-famous and is exported worldwide.
 The Netherlands is even the second-largest cheese exporter in the world.
 Famous Dutch cheese brands are Gouda and Edam.

-What Is A Typical Dutch lunch?
+What Is A Traditional Dutch Lunch?

 A typical Dutch lunch consists of sandwiches filled with sliced meat or cheese and is accompanied by milk or orange juice.
 The Dutch often bring their lunch to work, but cafeterias also serve hot soups, ham & cheese toast, or salads.
 Take-away lunches are also rapidly becoming popular.